oddinpay/.github/profile/Readme.md

 ### What is Oddin Pay ?

-- OddinPay is an all-in-one payment platform based in the United States.
+- OddinPay is an all-in-one payment platform.
 We support over 120 countries with a smooth 5-minute onboarding process.
 We also handle global tax compliance and manage subscriptions, memberships, and more.